jekymin8232/vitalguardai-com/README.md

 3. **Lightweight machine learning and BLE scanning running entirely in pure JavaScript**, even on **10-year-old Android smartphones**.
 This enables organizations to repurpose legacy devices as **offline humanitarian and security nodes**, providing a practical ESG use case by extending device lifecycles.

 4. **Research and development of on-device AI and edge computing** that operate **without dependence on cloud servers**.
 With minimal power consumption, the system can be deployed for **30 days or longer** in suitable long-term field operations.
+(The target timeline is six months.)